tlswg/tls13-spec/draft-ietf-tls-tls13.md

 using an MD5 hash MUST send a "bad_certificate" alert message and close the connection.

-As SHA-1 and SHA-224 are deprecated, support for them is NOT RECOMMENDED.
+SHA-1 is deprecated and therefore NOT RECOMMENDED.
-Endpoints that reject chains due to use of a deprecated hash MUST send a fatal "bad_certificate" alert message before closing the connection.
+Endpoints that reject certification paths due to use of a deprecated hash MUST send a fatal "bad_certificate" alert message before closing the connection.
 All endpoints are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations